 ThinkingDue to the higher percentage of white matter, one study suggests that women might be using more of white matter to think, while men might be utilizing more gray matter for the same purpose.
 In short, men and women think in a different way.

-- The female brain favors integrating and assimilating information; the processing is distributed and involves gathering information from various regions of the brain.
-As a result, women tend to be better at language skills.
+Female brain favors integrating and assimilating information; the processing is distributed and involves gathering data from various regions of the brain.
+So, women tend to be better at languages.
 They may be better at handling social events.
-Be it maintaining relationships or arranging social gatherings, women can use their superior language skills to their advantage..
+In maintaining relationships or arranging social gatherings, they use their superior language skills to advantage..

 Broca's and Wernicke's area, the language processing centers of the brain tend to be larger in women than in men.
 In these areas, the female brain shows greater neuron density than the male brain.
 Moreover, MRI scans also showed that women use both left and right hemispheres to process language, whereas men only use the left hemisphere.